1989 Formula One World Championship: Race 1: Brazil

+Formula One arrived at Jacarepaguá as V10 and V12 engines were introduced.
+The race in Brazil included a qualifying session where Riccardo Patrese started on the front row alongside Ayrton Senna.
+Thierry Boutsen qualified fourth, while Gerhard Berger and Alain Prost qualified in the following positions.

 The race started with a bang, as Senna's hopes at a home Grand Prix victory were dashed after a clash with Berger in the first turn.
 In what would prove to be a regular occurrence during the season, the semi-automatic transmission in the Ferrari 640 allowed Berger to get a lightning start from 3rd on the grid and he attempted to go inside of Senna and Patrese into the turn.
-Senna refused to give room, causing a collision that destroyed the front wing of his car.
+Senna was squeezed between Patrese and Berger, and lost the front wing of his car.
 Patrese got through unscathed and in the lead of his record-breaking 177th Grand Prix start whilst Berger was out on the spot (the first of ten straight retirements for the Austrian driver) while Senna was forced to pit for repairs and would finish the race two laps down in eleventh place.

 Double world champion Alain Prost's McLaren had been having problems all weekend with the Frenchman finding the McLaren MP4/5 hard to set up, and when his two stop strategy was ruined by a clutch failure, he knew he had to continue the race having made just one of his scheduled two pit stops on the notoriously abrasive Rio circuit.
 He finished second.
 Nigel Mansell secured a surprising win for the Scuderia, with no problems despite ongoing gearbox faults all weekend and a lack of winter testing (Mansell also had the steering wheel come loose on the back straight and had to have it changed in his final stop, which luckily was scheduled for the end of that lap).
 The final step of the podium was taken by local Maurício Gugelmin.
 Grand Prix debutant Johnny Herbert, Derek Warwick and Alessandro Nannini scored the remaining points.
 Warwick was desperately unlucky.
 He lost over 20 seconds in a slow pit stop and only finished 17.8 seconds behind Mansell at the finish suggesting a win (which would have been both his and Arrows' first) or podium place had gone begging.

 During the awards ceremony, Mansell cut his hand open on the trophy, ending the celebration early.

 This was to be the last race at this fast, flat and abrasive Jacarepaguá circuit in Rio de Janeiro.
 Formula One would move to a shortened Interlagos circuit in Senna's hometown of São Paulo for the 1990 season onwards.